josmar-crwdstffng/angular/aio/content/guide/universal.md

 You can go from the Dashboard to the Heroes page and back.
 Click a hero on the Dashboard page to display its Details page.

-If you throttle your network speed so that the client-side scripts take longer to download \(instructions following\), you'll notice:
+If you throttle your network speed so that the client-side scripts take longer to download \(instructions following\), you will notice:

-*   You can't add or delete a hero
+*   You cannot add or delete a hero
 *   The search box on the Dashboard page is ignored
-*   The *Back* and *Save* buttons on the Details page don't work
+*   The *Back* and *Save* buttons on the Details page do not work

-User events other than `routerLink` clicks aren't supported.
+User events other than `routerLink` clicks are not supported.
 You must wait for the full client application to bootstrap and run, or buffer the events using libraries like [preboot](https://github.com/angular/preboot), which lets you replay these events once the client-side scripts load.

 The transition from the server-rendered application to the client application happens quickly on a development machine, but you should always test your applications in real-world scenarios.